 - Using indexes to improve lookup speed

-Taking these steps can help ensure database performance isn’t too much of a bottleneck when using a relational datastore for network visualization.
+Taking these steps can help ensure database performance doesn’t become too much of a bottleneck.

 Converting relational data structure to a network

 How relational data is modeled into a graph depends entirely on the data being visualized and the questions that need to be answered.